ARTS & design in Middle School

 The Middle School Art & Design program offers students the opportunity to explore and create through different artistic techniques and media such as: drawing, painting, sculpture, collage, digital art, graphic design, animation and sound design.

 INTEGRATING THE ARTS AND TECHNOLOGY IN THE CLASSROOM

 Students develop their personal and social skills while producing artwork and are encouraged to work across media boundaries.
 Imagination, one of the principal factors for creation, is stimulated by a variety of appropriate reading, displaying of historical art examples, multimedia resources, and real life observation.

 The curriculum is designed on a self-developmental basis, where each student receives individual attention and is able to experience art according to his/her own maturity stage and personal background.
-Students in Middle School Art classes integrate the Arts with technology as they explore the design cycle to produce traditional art and animated short films.
+Students in Middle School Art & Design classes integrate the Arts with technology as they explore the design cycle to produce traditional & digital art.
 Students are constantly exposed to new technologies, triggering their creativity, enhancing teamwork and collaboration.

 Through the study of music from various genres, the Middle School Choirs and Bands focus on developing a comprehensive and experiential understanding of music through performance, analysis, and historical exploration.
 Within the school year, the Middle School Choirs and Bands perform in at least 3 events outside of the regular school day.